syntro-opensource/silverstripe-ssto/README.md

 ## Documentation
 We employ a docker-centered approach to development.
-While we recommend to install [node and npm](https://nodejs.org/en/download/package-manager/) yourself, you really only need [docker](https://docs.docker.com/get-docker/) for the LAMP part.
-After you have installed npm and docker, you can make use of the following commands to dive into silverstripe development.
+While we recommend to install [node and npm](https://nodejs.org/en/download/package-manager/) yourself, you really only need [docker](https://docs.docker.com/get-docker/).
+After you have installed docker, you can make use of the following commands to dive into silverstripe development.

 > By default, our docker-compose setup is geared towards macOS.
 You can however